erfanasgari21/Object_Segmentation_with_YOLOv8_and_SAM/README.md

 *A Project Implemented by: [Erfan Asgari](https://github.com/erfanasgari21), [Noora Zaeri](https://github.com/)*

 This project focuses on detecting and segmenting objects in catering package images, including items like teabags, plastic cutlery, juice boxes, bananas, and more.
-Utilizing YOLOv8 for object detection and SAM (Segment Anything Model) for segmentation, the project demonstrates a streamlined approach to object recognition and segmentation to enhance robotic manipulation.
+Fine-tuning YOLOv8 for object detection and utilizing SAM (Segment Anything Model) for segmentation, the project demonstrates a streamlined approach to object recognition and segmentation to enhance robotic manipulation.

 ![Segmentation Sample3](media/Seg3.png)